KxSystems/docs/docs/basics/parsetrees.md

 @:
 ```

-The `parse` keyword on an operation involving the example above will expose the `k` code.
+The `parse` keyword on an operation involving the example above exposes the `k` code.
 Using the underlying code, it can be run using kdb+ in-build k interpreter to show that it produces the same result:
 ```q
 q)type 6
 -7h